jasonrdsouza/foosball_monkey/README.md

 Todo (for v1.0)
 ---------------
-- Add validations
-    - Games
-        - date/ time should be validated somehow
-            - sync this with the go representation of date/time somehow
 - backup db functionality
     - copy file somewhere else (dropbox?)
 - Change the redirect after adding a player/game/team